jaken92/jaken92/README.md

 My name is Petter Jakobsson.
 I´m 32 years old, based in Gothenburg, Sweden.

-Graduated from YRGO Web development in May '24.
-Currently in an internship at Ericsson.
+Graduated from YRGO Web development in May '24 and did my internship with the automation team at Ericsson.

-I am intrested in all things related to web, right now I am looking for new challenges within the field - send me a [mail](mailto:petterjakobsson9206@gmail.com) if you would like to have a chat with me.
+I am intrested in all things related to web, right now I am looking for new challenges within the field - send me a [mail](mailto:petterjakobsson9206@gmail.com) if you would like to have a chat.

-Some of the tech i have experience with: SQL, Php, React, Typescript, Wordpress and nextJS.
+Some of the tech i have experience with: SQL, Php, React, Typescript, NodeJS, Wordpress and NextJS.

 Here are some applications that ive made in the past, take a look if you want to: